intel/workload-services-framework/staging/deathstarbench-hotelreservation/README_hotelReservation.md

 ls
 # Once the PR is feteched to local directory, a new directory named wrk2 should be in the current directory.
 ```
-NOTE: the above steps is not needed any more after that PR is merged.

 2. Build wrk2 on Kubenetes master node:
 ```